hcaumo/Ripple/README.md

 6. **Setup Bubble.io Frontend**

-   Use Bubble.io to create the user interface for interacting with the platform.
+   Use Bubble.io to create the user interface for interacting with the backend.
 Integrate with AWS API Gateway for backend operations.

-7. **Integrate with XRPL RPC**

-   Ensure secure access to XRPL RPC for interacting with smart contracts on the XRPL ledger.
-Implement Authorized Trust Lines setup.

-8. **Integrate Third-Party KYC/AML Service**
+7. **Integrate Third-Party KYC/AML Service**

    Configure the WebHook integration to receive updates on the KYC/AML status of users and take necessary actions within the platform.

-9. **Integrate Payment Gateway**
+8. **Integrate Payment Gateway**

    Set up the payment gateway to handle transactions and configure webhooks to trigger the Deposit Lambda function upon successful payment.